9:45 – 10:00am

 Panel Discussion: Taking Charge of Your Own Professional Development

-In 20 minutes, our four panelists will provide multiple, diverse perspectives on taking charge of their own professional development.
+In 20 minutes, our three panelists will provide multiple, diverse perspectives on taking charge of their own professional development.
 This will be followed by a ten-minute question and answer period with the audience.

 - Zubaidah Mohsen, National Library Board